What is the Grow Golf Fund?

-The four founder members Acushnet, Callaway, Ping and TaylorMade-adidas golf have now been joined by Brand Fusion, Eaton Golf Pride, Motocaddy, Peter Millar, Sports Marketing Surveys and Yonex.
+The four founder members Acushnet, Callaway, Ping and TaylorMade-adidas golf have now been joined by Brand Fusion, Eaton Golf Pride, Motocaddy, Peter Millar, Sports Marketing Surveys, Wilson and Yonex.

 Fund contributions are based on a percentage of UK turnover for each partner company.
 It is hoped that more BGIA members will participate so that Grow Golf becomes an industry-wide initiative and a major contributor to the future growth of the game.

 Any BGIA member is welcome to join the fund by committing to pay a contribution that is based on their annual turnover.

 Contributors to the fund have the right to use the ‘Grow Golf’ logo on their letterheads, advertising material and packaging to highlight their commitment to 'giving back' to the game.